PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Gather with `axis=1`/`batchDims=0`, and one or more non-public inverse-post Transposes; it rewrites the Gather to NHWC axis 3 and coalesces post aliases.
-The full 134-line implementation moved with an identical AST, while the lowerer keeps a compatibility wrapper and its three production positions stay unchanged pending indexed migration.
+The full 134-line implementation moved with an identical AST, while the lowerer keeps a compatibility wrapper and its four production positions stay unchanged.
 It remains separate from the general single-post axis-remap runner so pass ordering and public-output behavior do not change implicitly.

+All four positions now call `run_transpose_gather_channel_fanout_cleanup`, registered as `layout.transpose_gather_channel_fanout` in `LAYOUT_PLAN`.
+Model-only Transpose+Gather preflight and an exact indexed guard enforce the exclusive pre edge, rank, axis, batch dimensions, complete inverse-post fan-out, and public-output protection before snapshotting.
+Gather retargeting, alias rewiring, structural removal, and pruning share one differential index and `LayoutState` transactionally.
+Three normal positions use the conversion session state; the separately constructed no-layout fallback IR lets the runner construct its own LayoutState while still recording session diagnostics.

 Strict canonical NHWC→NCHW Transpose→unary-chain→inverse Transpose passthrough
 is mechanically owned by the same family.
 Only linear layout-agnostic unary